Chadowo/gosu-mruby-wrapper/README.md

 ## Limitations

-- No 32bit builds, Gosu does support it though, so it's on the planned things.
+- No 32bit builds, Gosu does support it though, so it's on the planned list of things.
 - Since this wrapper uses MRuby, not all features of Ruby (also called CRuby) are available, this can be a dealbreaker on games that make use of any other gems other than Gosu (e.g. [Nokogiri](https://nokogiri.org/index.html)).
 However gems